zqfang/AIChatBot/README.md

 Build with Tauri + React + Vite + Llamaindex

-This template provides a minimal setup to get React working in Vite+Tauri.
+This template provides a minimal setup to get React working in a Vite + Tauri app with a Rust backend.
+It also demonstrates how to integrate Llamaindex for AI-powered chat functionality.

+✅ Why not just run LlamaIndex in the browser?

+🚫 Bad idea for production !

+* Your OpenAI keys would be exposed.
+* Embedding big data can be huge in the client (browser).

+✅ Why Rust backend in production ?

+* Handling local files or private data
+* Storing vector embeddings
+* Using large models without blowing up the browser’s memory
+* Leverage Rust's zero-cost abstractions and memory safety for high-performance LLM operations.

+## Demo

 ![chatbot](./output.gif)